Fire Emblem: Three Houses: Release

 Nintendo first announced that a new mainline Fire Emblem game was in development for the Nintendo Switch in January 2017 during a Nintendo Direct focused on the series, with a projected release date in 2018.
 More information was revealed during Nintendo's E3 2018 presentation, showing gameplay and even the finalized title.
 However, it also confirmed that the release date would be pushed back into early 2019.
 In February 2019, the game was showcased in another Nintendo Direct displaying new gameplay and story details, including a second delay with the game's release date falling on July 26, 2019, and the confirmation of Koei Tecmo as the co-developer.
 Another story trailer was showcased at the E3 2019 Nintendo Direct presentation with additional gameplay being shown at Nintendo Treehouse Live later in the week.

 In July, Nintendo revealed that the game would be receiving an Expansion Pass that would contain downloadable content for the game that would be released from the game's launch until April 2020.
 The first wave of DLC added a new "Maddening" difficulty mode, made to address concerns about the game's low level of challenge on "Hard" mode, as well as various cosmetic options.
-It also patched in a new voice actor for Byleth, replacing Chris Niosi with Zach Aguilar following Niosi's admissions of emotional and physical abuse.
+It also patched in a new voice actor for Byleth, replacing Chris Niosi with Zach Aguilar following Niosi's admissions of emotional abuse.
 The admissions included violation of a non-disclosure agreement with Nintendo about his role as Byleth.
 Later waves of DLC added additional playable characters, additional actions within the monastery, and the Cindered Shadows storyline.